felegy/elemental-ubuntu/README.md

 ### Prerequisite

-All dependencies in a DevContainer (`.devcontainer`) for devconatiner needed docker too be installed on system and [vscode](https://code.visualstudio.com/docs/devcontainers/containers) latest or any develper IDE with devcontainers support: <https://www.augmentedmind.de/2022/10/30/container-based-development-envs/>
+All dependencies and tooling in a DevContainer (in `.devcontainer` directory).
+Basically docker is required and latest [vscode](https://code.visualstudio.com/docs/devcontainers/containers) or any developer IDE with devcontainer support is also needed: <https://www.augmentedmind.de/2022/10/30/container-based-development-envs/>

 ### Open repo (`[Reopen in Container]`)